 Features you can find on a fidget quilt would be things like different textured fabrics like fake fur, corduroy, suede or lambskin, yarn, ribbons, buttons, zippers, pockets, attached bean bag, buckles, beads, laces, key rings and common household items that can be attached that give different textures and tactile stimulation when touched.

-Stimulating Activities for Those with Dementia
+Activity Blankets for Those with Dementia

 There are not only quilts but tray tables, cushions, and even hand muffs using the same idea of sewing on things that will stimulate fidgeting hands to take hold and be engaged.
 You can also engage your senior with music, aromas, sounds of rippling water or mood lighting.